stephengold/jolt-jni/README.md

   + the [Jolt Physics][jolt] project
   + [Khaled Mamou's V-HACD Library][vhacd] for approximate convex decomposition

-Useful code was contributed by wil (aka JNightRider).
+Useful code was contributed by wil (aka JNightRider) and xI-Mx-Ix.

 This project also made use of the following software tools: